SOCIAL MEDIA MARKETING

 With all of this batching and scheduling, it's important to remember that the heart of social media is still live interactions!
 The time you save working with categories can translate into having more time to foster conversation with your audience.
 And there's no better way to build that "Know, Like, Trust" relationship with your fans!

-Choosing the right categories for you.
+Choosing the right content categories for you

 In the example above, we used the following categories: Link to My Blog, Link to Other Person's Content, Inspirational Quote, Funny Quote, Question to Audience, and General.
 While this is a pretty even balance for your content, it's by no means the only way to organize things.